WMC-AHIF-2021/Pac-Man/readme.md

 # Pac-Man
 The website shows the main things of Pac-Man.
 You can learn something about the history, like where it comes from, the time of developement and the main idea of Pac-Man.
 If you don't know Pac-Man, we will give you a short overwiev of the most important rules.
 Last but not least we also have a dynamic part, where you can play our own version of Pac-Man.

-## Enviormental Analystic, Risks and Showstoppers
+## Audience Group, Technologies and Risks
 Audience Group:
 * the game should be for everyone